 The privilege of guarding the Sovereign traditionally belongs to the Household Troops, better known as ‘the Guards’, who have carried out this duty since 1660.
 For operational and other reasons, this privilege is periodically extended to other regiments of the British Army.
 The Guards consist of five infantry regiments – the Grenadier, Coldstream, Scots, Irish and Welsh Guards – and two regiments of the Household Cavalry – the Life Guards and Blues and Royals.
 Most of the Guards will have seen action overseas.

 Changing the Guard, also known as ‘Guard Mounting’, begins with the Windsor Castle Guard forming up outside the Guard Room.
 In due course, the new Guard will arrive, led by a Regimental Band, Corps of Drums or occasionally by a Pipe Band.
 During the 45-minute ceremony, the handover of duties will take place, including the changeover of sentries.
 At the conclusion of the ceremony, the old Guard will return to Victoria Barracks in Windsor town.
 When The Queen is in official residence, the parade takes place on the Castle Forecourt.

 Changing the Guard takes place inside the Castle Precincts, so visitors must purchase a Castle ticket to watch the ceremony.

-April - every day (except 18 April and Sundays)
+April - every day, including Sundays during Easter Court (except 8, 18, 20 April and Sundays)